CMU-313/CMU-313.github.io/docs/recitations/reci1-github.md

 - Return to the Kanban board.
 If everything was set up correctly, the issue should automatically move into the Done column

 ## Activity 5b: Check GitHub actions
-- Click on the Actions tab.
+- Click on the **Actions** tab.
 If you have resolved all the issues correctly, the tests should now pass, and a green check should show

-Remember to do Recitation Quiz 1 on Canvas!
+Remember to do Recitation Quiz 1!
 Please only open it after you have completed all the steps above.